Kintsugi,

 ABOUT

-TIQUN supports urushi culture through sourcing materials from Kyoto family-owned lacquer refining workshops and creating educational opportunities.
 TIQUN aims to connect people who admire kintsugi with the craft and heritage of urushi.
+It supports urushi culture through sourcing materials from Kyoto family-owned lacquer refining workshops and creating educational opportunities.

 The studio name 'TIQUN' is an artistic rendition of the Hebrew word for "repair."
 It emerges from the Kabbalistic story, "The Breaking of Vessels."